Xcheche/fortitech/Readme.md

 ## Blog Features

-- Only admins can create, edit, and publish blog posts via Django admin
+- Only admins can create, edit, and publish blog posts via Django admin and in the frontend
 - Blog management integrated with ecommerce
 - Visitors can read articles that complement products